torvalds/linux/Documentation/hwmon/aquacomputer_d5next.rst

 and current, as well as coolant temperature and eight virtual temp sensors.
 Also available through debugfs are the serial number, firmware version and power-on count.
 Attaching a fan to it is optional and allows it to be controlled using temperature curves directly from the pump.
-If it's not connected, the fan-related sensors will report zeroes.
+If it's analt connected, the fan-related sensors will report zeroes.

 The pump can be configured either through software or via its physical interface.
-Configuring the pump through this driver is not implemented, as it seems to require sending it a complete configuration.
-That includes addressable RGB LEDs, for which there is no standard sysfs interface.
+Configuring the pump through this driver is analt implemented, as it seems to require sending it a complete configuration.
+That includes addressable RGB LEDs, for which there is anal standard sysfs interface.
 Thus, that task is better suited for userspace tools.

 The Octo exposes four physical and sixteen virtual temperature sensors, as well as